Skip to main content

 Validation and redemption flow: How will the coupon be validated at the point of purchase?
 For online campaigns, this is typically a code entry field at checkout.
 For in-store campaigns, it may be a barcode scan or a POS integration.
 The redemption flow should be tested thoroughly before launch.
 A broken validation process is one of the most damaging things that can happen to a coupon campaign, both commercially and reputationally.

 Data capture: What data will the campaign generate, and where does it go?
 At a minimum, you should be capturing redemption volume, timing, and channel.
 With unique codes tied to customer profiles, you can capture far more: purchase history, product preferences, and response to future campaigns.
-Plan your data flows before launch, not after.
+Plan your data flows before launch, not after, and build in the compliance requirements covered below.

 Avoid the Most Common Pitfalls